-Leposlava Ognjanoska
+Leposava Ognjanoska

-European Union was explicitly established not just to be a community based on common interests of its Member States, but also a community of values, reflected in the way how integration progresses.
+European Union was explicitly established not just to be a community based on common interests of its Member States, but also a community of values, reflected in the way how integration progresses (Closa, Kochenov & Weiler, 2014).
 In fact, it represents unification through a set of common values on the basis of which common policies are developed so as to achieve common goals and interests.
-EU's credibility and even its very raison d'être related besides economic integration, but also to values, requires development of mechanisms for their protection and facing the impending challenges.
-The next phase of the European integration seems to be the 'integration through the rule of law', as the further development of this process must be based on secure and solid basis, in particular, respect for the rule of law, reaffirming the Union as a community of values.
+As De Búrca (2013) notes EU's credibility and even its very raison d'être besides economic integration, is also related to values, thus requires development of mechanisms for their protection and facing the impending challenges.
+The next phase of the European integration seems to be the 'integration through the rule of law', as the further development of this process must be based on secure and solid basis (Lenaerts, 2020), in particular, respect for the rule of law, reaffirming the Union as a community of values.

 Rule of Law in the European Union's legal system has gained considerable importance and has undergone through a gradual process of definition, affirmation and development, with reference to its internal and external dimension.
 Rule of Law is the pillar on which the Union is based and it upholds all other values and principles.
 As enshrined in Article 2 of the Treaty on European Union, rule of law is one of the founding values of the European Union, but also a reflection of the European identity and common constitutional traditions.
 Moreover, rule of law is a guiding principle of the European Union's external action and has become a necessary precondition for the admission of new Member States as stated in Article 49 TEU.
 A special Eurobarometer on the rule of law (April 2019) showed overwhelming popular support for this value among EU citizens.
-If the rule of law is not properly protected in all Member States, the Union's foundation core of solidarity, cohesion and trust necessary for mutual recognition of national decisions and functioning of the internal market as a whole, is damaged.
+As the European Commission has recently highlighted (Commission Communication, 2019), if the rule of law is not properly protected in all Member States, the Union's foundation core of solidarity, cohesion and trust necessary for mutual recognition of national decisions and functioning of the internal market as a whole, is damaged.
 But at the same time, it is evident that today the respect for the Union's fundamental values, including the rule of law, is subject to serious scrutiny in the Member States and one of the greatest challenges to the unity and stability of the EU is posed by Member States violating the rule of law.

-Given the importance of the rule of law for the development of European identity, the confidence of citizens in the Union and the effective implementation of policies, the initial premise on the basis of which this paper is further developed is that the rule of law is of central relevance to the future of Europe., Hence, the main aim is to examine the mechanisms for protecting the rule of law towards 'Union based on values' as next/final phase of the European integration process.
+Given the importance of the rule of law for the development of European identity, the confidence of citizens in the Union and the effective implementation of policies, the initial premise on the basis of which this paper is further developed is that the rule of law is of central relevance to the future of Europe.
+Hence, the main aim is to examine the mechanisms for protecting the rule of law towards 'Union based on values' as next/final phase of the European integration process.